AIMOWAY-LAB/.github/profile/README.md

 https://github.com/AIMOWAY/aimoway-api-examples

-## Agent and coding workflow notes
+## AI agent and coding agent workflows

-AIMOWAY can be used with AI coding tools and agent workflows when the tool supports a custom OpenAI-compatible API base URL.
+AIMOWAY can be used with AI agent tools, AI coding tools, and LLM-powered development workflows when the tool supports a custom OpenAI-compatible API base URL.

 In general, configure: